-- 21. Any Council procurement policy must align with all relevant legislation (i.e. Local Government Act 2002, Fair Trading Act 1986) and government policies (i.e. Policy Guide for Purchasers issued by the Ministry of Economic Development) in particular those which relate to local government bodies.
-The Procurement Policy attached as Appendix 1 incorporates the above standards as well as the recommendations of the Office of the Auditor General procurement guidelines and the recommendations of the Commerce Commission. - 22.
-The Procurement Policy requires Council staff and management to act in a fair, open and unbiased manner and encourages an open tender process which reduces the risk of fraud, impropriety and judicial review.
+21. Any Council procurement policy must align with all relevant legislation (i.e. Local Government Act 2002, Fair Trading Act 1986) and government policies (i.e. Policy Guide for Purchasers issued by the Ministry of Economic Development) in particular those which relate to local government bodies.
+The Procurement Policy attached as Appendix 1 incorporates the above standards as well as the recommendations of the Office of the Auditor General procurement guidelines and the recommendations of the Commerce Commission.